godofdream/fasthttprouter/README.md

 ```

 But this approach sidesteps the strict core rules of this router to avoid routing problems.
 A cleaner approach is to use a distinct sub-path for serving files, like `/static/*filepath` or `/files/*filepath`.

-## Web Frameworks based on FastHttpRouter

-If the HttpRouter is a bit too minimalistic for you, you might try one of the following more high-level 3rd-party web frameworks building upon the HttpRouter package:

-- Waiting for you to do this...